catmorbid/cybergod-mkdocs/docs/systems/combat.md

 Regardless of which faction you vouch for, there are times when diplomacy fails and you must fight in armed conflict to defeat your adversaries through force.

-> [!info] Using Lethal Force
+!!! info Using Lethal Force
-> Different factions may have limitations on when using lethal force is warranted.
+	Different factions may have limitations on when using lethal force is warranted.
 Commonwealth factions **ARC** and **Section 12** are most limited, while the Syndicate and Radical X probably have most freedom on the issue.
 For the Commonwealth use of Lethal Force comes down to ethical and moral considerations, and **ARC** especially is limited in this aspect, and must always seek permission before using lethal force.
 Thankfully the process is quick and amounts to simply contacting the local Regulator AI working under Themis, with the request, which will then process it using all available data.
->
-> For the **Order of the Void** and the **Syndicate**, it's mostly down to optics, as in how would the act of violence look in the public eye.
+For the **Order of the Void** and the **Syndicate**, it's mostly down to optics, as in how would the act of violence look in the public eye.
 Same goes for the **Radical X**, who while known for acts of immense violence, may not always wish to be seen as mindless violent brutes.
->
-> For the mercenaries such as **Cyberweavers**, it mostly comes down to their clients' preference on the matter.
+Mercenaries such as **Cyberweavers** handle it according to clients' preference on the matter.

 ## Turn order